Filter by keyword: Popularization of science and technology

 Browse all Publications

-Scientific communication ecosystem in Morelos
+Science communication ecosystem in Morelos

 This article presents an exploratory study of the science communication ecosystem in the state of Morelos, Mexico.
 From a mixed methodological strategy, the main actors, means and practices through which scientific knowledge circulates in public space are identified.
 The analysis includes the review of newspapers, institutional media, as well as interviews with disseminators, journalists and communication managers.
-The findings make visible the characteristics of scientific communication, its limitations and the potential for articulation between different actors.
+The findings make visible the characteristics of science communication, its limitations and the potential for articulation between different actors.

 Science festival with beer: evaluation of the world’s austral most Pint of Science 2025 (Trelew, Chubut, Argentina)